210712-Richard/2107-Reactive/notes/devops/docker.md

 ### Some CLI stuff
 * `docker build -t {name} .`: Builds from the current directory
 * `docker run {name}:latest`: Runs the latest build of the image given

+## Orchestration

+Container Orchestration is the process by which we manage the deployment, replication, and maintenance of multiple containers.

+Examples:
+* Docker Swarm
+* Kubernetes
+* AWS ECS (Elastic Container Service)
+* AWS Fargate (Serverless version of ECS)
+* AWS EKS (Elastic Kubernetes Service)

+### Fun thing

+Docker created the Docker Container and the Docker Swarm for orchestrating containers.

+Google created ContainerD Container and Kubernetes for orchestrating containers.

+Most people use Docker as the container and Kubernetes for orchestration.

+### Kubernetes Definitions
+* **Cluster** - A collection of nodes with at least one master (Control Plane) and Worker (Kubelet) process.
+* **Pod (In ECS, they call this a Task)** - Smallest unit of execution in K8s.
+An abstraction of an application managed by K8s.
+  * If the application consists of 3 services and all should be replicated evenly, you could declare those three containers as a pod and K8s will replicate that pod across the nodes.
+  * You can have a pod that consists of only a single container, or multiple containers.
+* **Deployment** - A declaritive solution for managing Pods and ReplicaSets
+  * A file that declares what your pods are and how pods should be replicated.
+* **Service** - Defines a logical set of pods and a policy for accessing them.
+  * The gateway service into your cluster.
+* **Control Plane** - The master node.
+Contains our kube-controller manager which is responsible for ensureing that all nodes are healthy, all nodes are replicated correctly, and knows how to map our endpoints to our pods.
+(It knows the mappings due to the Service definitions.)
+* **Node** - A machine running either the Control Plane or a Kubelet.
+* **Kubelet** - A worker node.
+Ensures that the containers on the pods it contains are running.

+### ECS vs Fargate

+In ECS (and EKS) you define tasks and let your services deploy those tasks to a cluster you have created using EC2s.
+For example you could have a cluster of 5 `t2.medium`s to hancle your pods, and then if your deployments gets too large, you'll have to deploy more resources.
+But if your deployment isn't utilizing very much of your resources you're wasting money.

+In Fargate, it dynamically provisions compute power based on the tasks that are running.
+You don't provision the cluster, it does.